 The amendments are effective for annual reporting periods beginning on or after 1 January 2024.
-Early adoption is permitted but will need The amendments do not have a material impact on the Company's financial statements.
+Early adoption is permitted but will need to be disclosed.

+The amendments do not have a material impact on the Company's financial statements.

 2.2 Standards issued but not yet effective